open-telemetry/opentelemetry.io/content/en/docs/collector/architecture.md

 Pipelines can operate on three telemetry data types: traces, metrics, and logs.
 The data type is a property of the pipeline defined by its configuration.
-Receivers, processors, and exporters used in a pipeline must support the particular data type otherwise `ErrDataTypeIsNotSupported` will be reported when the configuration is loaded.
-A pipeline can be depicted the following way:
+Receivers, processors, and exporters used in a pipeline must support the particular data type, otherwise the `ErrDataTypeIsNotSupported` exception is reported when the configuration loads.

+The following diagram represents a typical pipeline:

 ```mermaid
 ---